|

 • Administrative costs

-Part of your fee will go towards the research project.
+Part of your fee will go toward the research project.

 Fees DO NOT include airfare